 Lots of people go straight to the train station when traveling in Spain, fearing that taking a bus will be more difficult.
 It will be, but that doesn't make it impossible.
 It is usually much cheaper to travel by bus and you'll often save time too.

 But there are even cheaper ways to travel in Spain.
-Though hitchhiking in Spain isn't easy, it's not impossible.
-A more reliable way of sharing fuel costs (and carbon emissions) is to try car sharing.
+One reliable way to share fuel costs (and carbon emissions) is to try car sharing.

 The Spanish have a small breakfast and a large lunch and you should, too.
 That's because lunch in Spain is far cheaper than eating in the evening.
 It is a legal requirement in Spain to offer a 'menu del dia.'

 If you aren't used to a big meal at lunchtimes, eating a small breakfast should set you up perfectly for lunch.
 Spanish cafes are full from 7 am or 8 am until 10 am as the locals have a pastry or a piece of toast with a coffee.
 It is cheap (under 2€) and will give you just enough energy to last till lunch.
 Eat anything bigger than this and you'll pay more and will find you have no appetite at lunchtime (and will end up paying too much for dinner in the evening).

 Discount cards get you cheap or free entry to just about every museum in town.
 They can save you a fortune if you're a particularly ambitious tourist and get a lot done in a day.
 But often the card will cost you more than you manage to save.
 This is why I say 'consider' a discount card.
 Work out how many attractions you're likely to get through in a day and see if the card is worth it for you.